simbo/Colorpicker/README.md

 Colorpicker
 ================================================================================

 A HTML5 Colorpicker using jQuery

 Author: Simon Lepel
 License: GPL

-See demo.html for example.
+See `demo.html` for an example.